vincentbatten27/Multi-Factor_Investing/README.md

 **Neighborhood Search**

-The hill-climbing step searches in increments of:
+The hill-climbing step searches in increments of $$\pm 0.1$$ along each beta dimension, clipped to the following bounds:

 $$
-\pm 0.1
-$$

-along each beta dimension, clipped to the following bounds:

-$$
 \beta_{Mkt} \in [0.7, 1.3], \quad \beta_{SMB} \in [-0.6, 0.6], \quad \beta_{HML} \in [-0.6, 0.6]
 $$

-After each hill-climb step, a random perturbation of up to:
+After each hill-climb step, a random uniform check of up to:

 $$
-\pm 0.3
+\pm U(0.3)
 $$

 is applied around the current best to encourage exploration beyond the immediate neighborhood.